Male Fertility Supplements: An Evidence Based Review and Recommendations

 How Long Should a Man Take a Male Fertility Supplement?

-Ideally, men should take a fertility supplement for a minimum of 90 days and continued until pregnancy is achieved.
+Ideally, men should take a fertility supplement for 90+ days and continue until pregnancy is achieved.

 Yes, you heard that right.
 Despite the potential for millions of sperm to finish their development and be ready for ejaculation each day, each of those sperm started their developmental journey approximately 70-90 days earlier.